Nissan VG engine

-The VG engine family consists of V6 engines designed and produced by Nissan for several vehicles in the Nissan lineup.
-The VG series was introduced in 1983, becoming Nissan's and Japan's first mass-produced V6 engine.
-VG engines displace between 2.0 and 3.3 liters and feature an iron block and aluminum heads at a 60° vee-angle.
-The early VG engines featured a SOHC arrangement with two valves per cylinder.
-Later versions featured a slightly different block, a DOHC arrangement with four valves per cylinder, and N-VCT, Nissan's own version of variable valve timing, for a smoother idle and more torque at low to medium engine speeds.
-The production blocks and production head castings were used successfully in the Nissan GTP ZX-Turbo and NPT-90 race cars which won the IMSA GT Championship three years in a row.
+The VG engine is a family of V6 engines designed and produced by Nissan between 1983 and 2004.

+Produced as one of Japan's (as well as Nissan's) first mass-produced V6 engines, the iron block/aluminum head 60° VG engine was produced in displacements between 2.0 and 3.3 liters.
+Early versions used SOHC cylinder heads with two valves per cylinder; later models featured DOHC cylinder heads, four valves per cylinder, a slightly different engine block and N-VCT, Nissan's own version of variable valve timing, delivering a smoother idle and more torque at low to medium engine speeds.

+Both production blocks and head castings were used successfully in the Nissan GTP ZX-Turbo and NPT-90 race cars which won the IMSA GT Championship three years in a row.